BluePengcho/Open_Source_Hand_Tracking_Live2D_Model/README.md

 **For Use with VtubeStudio**
 ------
+* For convenance you can download the Skeleton_Model.zip file and extract
-* To use the model in VtubeStudio please copy the Skell_Model folder into the VtubeStudio folder:-
+* Please copy/place the Skeleton_Model folder into the VtubeStudio folder:-
    *  <VtubeStudio.exe-Path>\VTube Studio_Data\StreamingAssets\Live2DModels (for Windows)

-* The output value paramater values will need to be change in VtubeStudio (please see the Parameter Values tables bellow for the values to use)
+* The output value paramater values will probably need to be change in VtubeStudio (please see the Parameter Values tables bellow for the values to use)

 * To use the folowing peramaters an external VtubeStudio pluggin will need to create the custome paramters for use within VtubeStudio:-
    * LeftUpperArmRotation